JetBrains/teamcity-cpp/cppunit/README.txt

 CppUnit listener for TeamCity
 -----------------------------

-To report your tests result to TeamCity server include teamcity_messages.* teamcity_cppunit.* to your project and modify "main" function as shown in example.cpp
+To report your test results to TeamCity server include teamcity_messages.* and teamcity_cppunit.* to your project and modify "main" function as shown in example.cpp
 (around JetBrains::underTeamcity and JetBrains::TeamcityProgressListener)